Chair & CEO

-Top Row (L-R): Art Cheeseman, Tom Williams, Gail Carroll, Darren Martin, Roger Butt, Neil Pittman
+Top Row (L-R): Art Cheeseman, Tom Williams, Gail Carroll, Darren Martin, Roger Butt, Larry Pittman

-Bottom Row (L-R): Holly Hicks, Jim Heale, Jerry Byrne, Mike Donovan, Cathy Farve, Robert Gosse
+Bottom Row (L-R): Holly Hicks, Jim Heale, Jerry Byrne, Mike Donovan, Cathy Fauvre, Robert Gosse

 The Airport Authority’s 2015-2019 Strategic Business Plan defines the Authority’s ideal future and includes objectives and strategic initiatives that will serve as our guiding framework that will lead to our vision of providing an exceptional airport experience at our province’s premier transportation gateway.
 This report provides an update on our progress associated with the seven strategic objectives: Outstanding Facilities; Exceptional Passenger Experience; Focused Business and Air Service Development; Culture of Engagement; Enhanced Community Partnerships and Collaboration; Organizational Effectiveness; and Financial Stability.